-Of the total number of women who die from cervical cancer, 85% live in a developing country.
+Of the total number of women who die of cervical cancer, 90% live in less developed regions.

-They are often young mothers who are at the heart of the household and indispensable to the family income and the local economy.
+These are often young women, mostly young mothers who are indispensable to family income, caregiving and the local economy.

 The Female Cancer Foundation strives for a world without cervical cancer through screening, research and education.